BuckeyeSoftware/rex/doc/STYLE.md

 use of any other type for a global is not allowed.
 The `Rx::Global` wrapper helps make handling of globals much easier, faster, and less error-prone.

-In particular is solves all the usual problems with globals in C++, including:
+In particular it solves all the usual problems with globals in C++.
   * Static initialization order fiasco.
   * Concurrent initialization.
   * Hot reloading.
   * Querying initialization state.
-  * Defering initialization when there's dependencies.
+  * Deferring initialization due to dependencies.
   * Plugin reloading.

-In addition, there exists the notion of a global "group" to help organize globals into groups that can be initialized and deinitialized at once.
-So a system that depends on some globals can be convienently organized.
+Convienently, the type `Rx::GlobalGroup` exists to organize globals into collections that can be initialized and finalized as a group.

 ## Thread local storage
 The use of the `thread_local` keyword is supported.
 All compilers and toolchains